 This strategy may sound simple but in fact, it’s far from it.
 When creating a product, companies aim to make it unique by offering something that their competitors don’t.
 However, with so many products emerging, finding that extra value is not easy.

-Sometimes, differentiating yourself from the competition can be done by discounts, adding some additional yet complementary product to the existing offer (bundle price strategy), convenience, etc. For instance, convenience can be achieved by enabling online payment, home delivery, lower shipping costs, etc.
+Sometimes, differentiating yourself from the competition can be done by discounts, adding some additional yet complimentary product to the existing offer (bundle price strategy), convenience, etc. For instance, convenience can be achieved by enabling online payment, home delivery, lower shipping costs, etc.

 Customers love to see that you made an effort.
 By doing so, you show that you know them and understand their problems.
 More importantly, you’ll be offering something more than just a low price.